 Help Paying for Child Care

 In Chittenden County, Child Care Resource partners with the State of Vermont to help families pay for child care expenses through the Child Care Financial Assistance program.
 Families qualify for this program based upon their family size and gross monthly income.
-Here is the sliding fee scale for financial assistance.
+Visit the State Child Development Division web site for the most current CCFAP income guidelines..
 Payments are made directly to the child care provider by the state.
-Click here to download and print out the Child Care Financial Assistance Application.
+Click the following link to download and print the Child Care Financial Assistance Application.

 In addition to meeting certain income guidelines, families must have a reason to need child care in order to qualify for assistance.
 This is called a “service need”.
 Along with the application, you will need to provide additional forms or information to show that you have a qualified service need.
 You can request these forms from us or print them out from under your service need below.
 Here is a list of eligible service needs: